morse-simulator/morse/doc/morse/what_new.rst

 Actuators
 +++++++++

+- Improve the :doc:`user/actuators/light` actuator, including more configurable parameters (in particular, the color of light and its energy).
+  A new service 'toggle' allows to control it.

 Robots
 ++++++

 - Introduce :doc:`Morsy <user/robots/morsy>`, the Morse mascot, now available directly in the simulator.
-- Introduce :doc:`PatrolBot </user/robots/PatrolBot>`, a differential robot
+- Introduce :doc:`PatrolBot </user/robots/patrolbot>`, a differential robot
   developed by MobileRobots.

 Sensors